 Webster hosts mainly varsity and club sport practices and intramurals competition.

 Locker rooms are available for all the varsity sports, coaches, and visiting teams.
 In addition to these locker rooms, there are classrooms and meeting rooms, as well as a training room on the bottom floor for athletes' injuries, rehabilitation or health needs.
-The training room is home to athletic trainers Marc Powell, Jaime Aguirre, and Frank Pena.
+The training room is home to athletic trainers Marc Powell, Meghan McCaffrey, Nicole Balderston, and Ashley Martinez.

 The aerobic fitness room houses Life Fitness (Elevation Series) and Woodway (Desmo) cardio equipment and Life Fitness strength training machines.
 On the bottom floor of the Bell Center, adjacent to the Training Room, there is a state of the art weight room.

-The Bell Center has six racquetball courts and one squash court.
+The Bell Center has one racquetball court and one squash court.
 There are racquetball and squash rackets as well as balls available at the control desk.

 The dance studio is home to several physical education classes, including ballroom dance and country western dance, practices for the Ropers country western dance group and the Prowlers dance team, and various other uses.